Insider's Guide to Seattle

 Museum of Flight: The past, present and future of flight comes alive in a world-class collection, rich exhibits and a full schedule of special programs.
 Daily 10am-5pm, 9404 E. Marginal Way S.

-Canlis: Food & Wine Magazine once called Canlis “one of the 40 most important restaurants in the past 40 years", have received 22 consecutive Wine Spectator Grand Awards and been nominated for 15 James Beard Awards.
+Canlis: Food & Wine Magazine once called Canlis “one of the 40 most important restaurants in the past 40 years."
+It has received 22 consecutive Wine Spectator Grand Awards and been nominated for 15 James Beard Awards.

 **Six Seven: Features seasonally inspired cuisine crafted with only the freshest and finest organic and naturally raised ingredients.